HiltonRoscoe/CDFPrototype/CVR/EXAMPLES.md

 </cdf:Contest>
 ```

-> Note that an object identifier (`ObjectId`) is not the same as the codes that a jurisdiction may use to identify contests or candidates.
-An object identifier is entirely unique to a CVR report; the exporting application must add them as it builds the report file.
-These identifiers should only be used to link contests, contest selections, etc., together within the report file.

 ## SelectionPosition

 `SelectionPosition` is used to state facts about an area on the ballot where a voter's selection in a particular contest can be indicated.
 This may include its position on the ballot, the number of votes represented by its selection, evidentiary information regarding the existence of a `Mark` and determinations, among others.